terminusdb/terminusdb-blog/_posts/2020-11-23-creating-a-database-with-csvs-using-terminusdb-console.md

 )
 ```

-Here we query everything of type scm:CSV and match the Id with the CSV of interest and query each row with the property Id of interest
+All the rows of CSV matching the column names will be displayed on running this query

 So yeah that's it, you can do all sorts of query on your CSV